Nonprofit Energy Efficiency Program (NEEP)

 EOC staff help conduct an energy assessment and supply grant funding to offset the purchase and installation of new equipment, including efficient lighting, insulation, low-flow fixtures, and HVAC systems.

 Nonprofits of all types, including youth centers, crisis shelters, food pantries, and clinics have all benefited from NEEP.

 - Serve income-qualified Coloradans, including religious institutions that provide direct services regularly

 - Own their building or in a long-term lease*

 - Pay their energy costs

 - Are classified as 501(c)3 and are in good standing with the state of Colorado

-In 2021, NEEP worked with 39 nonprofits that serve 47,000 income-qualified Coloradoans.
+In 2021, NEEP worked with 39 nonprofits that serve 47,000 income-qualified Coloradans.
 Each of the projects helped lower both capital and energy bill expenses for the nonprofits, which allowed them to spend more on providing direct services to their communities.

 NEEP is funded by Denver Office of Nonprofit Engagement and Colorado utility companies including Xcel Energy, Black Hills Energy, Atmos Energy, and Colorado Natural Gas.
 NEEP accepts applicants statewide, although funding may be greater in areas with funding partners.